socketopp/flakyhoover/README.md

 ```
 The following command would then produce an csv file containing all test methods that were detected as having a smell.
 The name of the file follow the following syntax: "project name_results.csv".

+#### Changelog (dev branch)

+#### 2020-02-16 - Refactored and optimized Test Run War and made the implementation more correct.

+In this version FlakyHoover only detect test methods annotated with @Test compared to previous version.
+Annotations were orignally introduced in Junit4 that was released in 2006.

 ### Contact

 Please feel free to contact me on my student mail andla830@student.liu.se.